December 07, 2016

 Figure out exactly how much money is coming in and going out each month.
 You may be surprised to find that small discretionary expenses, like ordering take-out for dinner, are taking a big bite out of your household budget.
 There are some smart ways to cut costs - not fun - in retirement.
 Identifying expenses you can scale back or cut altogether can help uncover potential extra funds to apply toward paying down debt faster.
 Plus, it's easier to change your spending habits once you’re able to see exactly where your money is going.

 This will help speed up your progress by reducing the overall interest you pay — freeing up money you can use to pay down other balances.

 - Consider downsizing.

 If you're making mortgage payments, chances are they represent your largest monthly expense.
-You may want to consider moving to a smaller, less expensive home.
+You may want to move to a smaller, less expensive home.
+There are plenty of factors to consider when you're deciding where to retire.
 Why continue to pay for a big yard you may not want to maintain and rooms that you might not use anymore?
 In many cases the answer is nostalgia, but, consider this – the savings from a less expensive mortgage could be put toward making new memories (with grandchildren, perhaps!) in your new home.